Shihira/gnome-extension-quicktoggler/README.md

 ## Quick Start

-Modify `entries.json` as follows and restart the extension.
+Create or modify `~/.entries.json` as follows and restart the extension.

 ```
 {